Windows Network Architecture and the OSI Model

-In the Windows network architecture, the LLC sublayer is implemented in the transport driver, and the MAC sublayer is implemented in the NIC.
+In the Windows network architecture, the MAC sublayer is implemented in the NIC.
 The NIC is controlled by a software device driver called the miniport driver.
 Windows supports several variations of miniport drivers including WDM miniport drivers, miniport call managers (MCMs), and miniport intermediate drivers.

 The network layer controls the operation of the subnet.
 This layer determines the physical path that the data should take, based on the following:

-Priority of service.
+Priority of service

-Other factors, such as routing, traffic control, frame fragmentation and reassembly, logical-to-physical address mapping, and usage accounting.
+Other factors, such as routing, traffic control, frame fragmentation and reassembly, logical-to-physical address mapping, and usage accounting

 A minimal transport layer is required in protocol stacks that include a reliable network or LLC sublayer that provides virtual circuit capability.
-For example, because the NetBEUI transport driver for Windows an OSI-compliant LLC sublayer, its transport layer functions are minimal.
+For example, because the NetBEUI transport driver for Windows is an OSI-compliant LLC sublayer, its transport layer functions are minimal.
 If the protocol stack does not include an LLC sublayer, and if the network layer is unreliable and/or supports datagrams (as with TCP/IP's IP layer or NWLink's IPX layer), the transport layer should include frame sequencing and acknowledgment, as well as retransmission of unacknowledged frames.

 In the Windows network architecture, the transport layer is implemented by a protocol driver, which is sometimes referred to a transport driver.